This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #YesYouCan #CollectiveBias

 Obviously frozen spinach is easy to buy, so I especially like do this when the garden is coming in and when I’ve bought a large container of spinach and I realize that it is going to go bad before I can use it.

 Something else my freezer is never without is a homemade marinara.
-I head to Walmart and pick up Hunt’s Diced Tomatoes and make a big batch at least once a month.

 It is great to know that my freezer is stocked with a sauce my family loves on those days when I really don’t feel like cooking.